informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 The requests that Hermes makes to this endpoint are:

-- QueryClientStatesRequest: Requests all client states associated with the chain.
+- `ClientStates`: Requests all client states associated with the chain.
-- QueryConsensusStateHeightsRequest: Requests all the consensus state heights associated with a specified client.
+- `ConsensusStateHeights`: Requests all the consensus state heights associated with a specified client.
-- QueryConsensusStatesRequest: Requests all the consensus states associated with a specified client.
+- `ConsensusStates`: Requests all the consensus states associated with a specified client.

 ### `ibc.core.connection.v1.QueryClient`